cssgunc/breast-cancer-hub/docs/using_components.md

 Use it only on pages that the figma indicates.

+### CalendarComponent
+Displays an interactive calendar for tracking menstrual cycles.
+It allows users to navigate between months, view period and special days, and toggle an editing mode to log or remove period days, updating the checkup day accordingly.

 ### Collapsible
 Displays a section with a title that can be expanded or collapsed to show or hide its content.
 - Initially, only the title and right arrow (> icon) appear.